 TSX futures drop on weaker oil prices

-June 25 (Reuters) - Canada's main stock index futures fell on Thursday, dragged by weaker oil prices, as record-high U.S. crude stock and an upsurge in global COVID-19 cases dented hopes of recovery in fuel demand.
+June 30 (Reuters) - Canada's main stock index futures fell on Tuesday, dragged down by weaker oil prices on the back of rising coronavirus cases and simmering U.S.-China tensions.

-Oil slipped towards $40 a barrel as U.S. crude stocks rose 1.4 million barrels, hitting a record high for a third straight week, the Energy Information Administration said on Wednesday.
+A possible return of Libyan oil production, which has been down to a trickle since the start of the year, also hurt crude prices.

-Data on Canada's average weekly earnings is due at 8:30 a.m.
-ET
+Data for Canada's GDP for the month of April is due at 8:30 a.m.
+ET.

 TOP STORIES TOP/CAN